bobobo199733/A-Survey-of-Quality-Characteristics-for-Code-Generating-LLMs-rep-pkg/README.md

 # Foundations for ExAEquo: A Review of Explainability, Accuracy, and Energy Consumption in LLMs
-Replication Package for the "Foundations for ExAEquo: A Review of Explainability, Accuracy, and Energy Consumption in LLMs" paper
+Replication Package for the "Foundations of LLMs: A Review of Explainability, Accuracy, and Energy Consumption" paper

-Abstract - The increasing adoption of Large Language Models (LLMs) for AI- assisted code generation in high-stakes domains, such as healthcare and legal applications, necessitates a structured approach to model selection.
+Abstract - The increasing adoption of Large Language Models (LLMs) for AI- assisted code generation in high-stakes domains, such as healthcare and legal applications, requires a structured approach to model se- lection.
 Key concerns include explainability, accuracy, and energy consumption, as these factors directly impact compliance, account- ability, and sustainability.
-This research presents the findings of a systematic literature review and forms the foundational phase of ExAEquo, an actionable framework designed to support ICT professionals in making informed decisions when selecting LLMs for code generation tasks.
+This research presents the findings of a systematic literature review.

 By adopting an integrated methodology combining automated search, snowballing, and qualitative thematic analysis, we: (i) estab-